 Returning home from a trip that lasted a year and a half, Ben settled straight back into Iron Fist, better, faster, stronger and more deadly.
 Hungry for the heat of competition Ben set off to Auckland New Zealand to fight for a World Title.
 After a fierce battle, and winning over the respect of the crowd and critics, Ben unfortunately was unable to bring home the win but instead went home with the determination to get stronger and help others build their own skills.

 During November 2014, the news broke out that Ben’s headquarters, Iron Fist, was closing its doors.
 Ben teamed up with his best friend and soon to be business partner James Jarvie to open The Fight Centre – Brisbane, a place where Ben and the team could continue their training whilst also helping their community get stronger and fitter.
 Ben had the honours of having TFC’s first fight, winning himself another Australian title.
-Since then and under the guidance of Dan Bell and Masato Fujimori, Ben went on to win his Amateur World Title.
+Since then and under the guidance of Dan Bell, Ben has continued to fight and progress in the sport.